 McCabe Park

 The Sylvan Park neighborhood is attractive to many for its walkability.
-In addition to the walkable streets, the neighborhood offers McCabe Park and the McCabe Community Center, which has a full-service fitness center, exercise classes, gymnasium, game room, after-school youth program, sports programs, art exhibits and an outdoor playground.
+In addition to the walkable streets, it offers McCabe Park and the McCabe Community Center, which has a full-service fitness center, exercise classes, gymnasium, game room, after-school youth program, sports programs, art exhibits, and an outdoor playground.
 The McCabe Park trailhead leads all ages to the Richland Creek Greenway, which encircles the McCabe Golf Course, a 27-hole course and practice facility.
-And in the spring and fall, you’ll likely spot McCabe Little League players on both the big and little ball fields.
-(Read more about the neighborhood here).
+In the spring and fall, you’ll likely spot McCabe Little League players on both the big and little ball fields.

 SB TIP: The 3.8 miles of paved Greenway that loop around the golf course make it a perfect place for runners looking to stay off the main roads.